Australia’s Foundation Finnsheep Flock

 on our Hazelwood Flats property - led by our old Maremma, Brandy

 We have the World’s Most Productive Sheep – Research proven 265% fertility (lambs weaned per ewe joined).
 The sheep which lambs in litters.
 Our Finnsheep are quite simply among the world’s best sheep.
 Finnsheep are the world’s most fertile sheep and one of the world’s few fine longwool breeds.
-Our pure Finns normally have triplets or quads and 6”+ long under 25 micron wool plus many other desirable features.
+Our pure Finns normally have twins or triplets (sometimes quads) and 6”+ long under 25 micron wool plus many other desirable features.
 Crossing with them will boost your lambing percentage by 50-100% and improve your crossbred wool, as well as perhaps making it long enough so you can shear twice per year.
 Order yours today.
 Read more below.

 (Contact information below - Phone: Australia 0351223328/0427041253 AH)